Is there any better feeling than sinking into a hot bubble bath after a busy day?

 1. Keep your doors and windows shut

-Closing the door and windows will also help create a private and tranquil ambience to help maximise your full bathing experience – it’s not just about keeping clean.
+Closing the door and windows will also help create a private and tranquil environment, enhancing your bathing experience.

 2. Use a bath cover

-You might not have heard of this device, but they can be great for maximising the length of time your bath stays warm for.
+You might not have heard of bath covers, but they’re very safe and usually made of wood or plastic.
+And they can be a great way to maximise the length of time your bath stays warm.

 3. Preheat your bath water before getting in the tub